 We understand that every fertility treatment is unique, as are the needs of each patient.
 Whether you're new, a returning patient, or researching pharmacies to help you with your journey, our mission is to make ourselves available to answer your questions and ensure you feel informed throughout your experience.

 Hannah Lind, our director of nursing services, has been offering invaluable assistance in this area for many years.
 With 25+ years of experience in fertility treatments, Hannah is an expert source of support.
-Whenever VFP patients have questions, they can reach out to Hannah and her team of nurses, who will respond with the answers they need.
+Whenever VFP patients have questions, they can reach out to Hannah and her team of nurses and clinical educators, who will respond with the answers they need.
 In addition to providing direct feedback to inquiries, we also had the chance to sit down with Hannah and hear her thoughts on some of the more common questions she receives.

 Question: How can patients prevent the burning sensation that accompanies some injections?